 Usually because of restrictions from banks.
 Many financial institutions remain sceptical of cryptocurrency and so block payments.
 This has led to some platforms removing the payment option as it’s unreliable, and also means that if an exchange/broker accepts credit cards, the fees will usually be higher than for debit cards, so make sure to watch out for fees when trying to buy Ethereum with a credit card.

 What about pre-paid cards?

 Since prepaid cards are pre-funded before use, they are a more secure option for Ethereum platforms to accept and are usually accepted.
 But again, this will depend on the platform you’re using.

 And, is buying Ethereum with card the best method?

 Probably yes, if you are looking for a more convenient way to purchase anything but a large amount of coins.
 Your ether will be credited to your account almost instantly after the purchase.
 However, you’ll pay a little higher fees (up to 5%) compared to other payment methods such as bank wire transfer.
-If you’re wanting to buy a larger amount, and are willing to wait 1-5 days for the payment to be processed, then a bank transfer is likely the best way to go.
+If you’re wanting to buy a larger amount of ETH, and are willing to wait 1-5 days for the payment to be processed, then a bank transfer is likely the best way to go.

 A quick and easy guide to buying your first Ethereum

 Now you know what your options are, you need to know how to use them to buy Ethereum with a credit card.
 That’s why we’ve outlined all the steps right here.
 If you’re already familiar with how it’s done and have specific questions you need answering, then skip to our frequently asked questions section at the bottom of the page.

 What do I need to do before I get started?